francisdb/vpxtool/README.md

 # vpxtool

-Cross-platform console based utility for the vpinball ecosystem
+Cross-platform utility for the vpinball ecosystem

 Join [#vpxtool on "Virtual Pinball Chat" discord](https://discord.gg/eYsvyMu8) for support and questions.